Xining Qinghai, China Travel Guide

 Different groups experience Xining in unique ways.

-Carry a small amount of cash (¥50 or ¥100 notes) for small purchases, despite mobile payment dominance.
+Carry a little cash (¥50 or ¥100 notes) for small purchases, despite mobile payment dominance.
 This is wise when mobile networks are unavailable or at very small, remote stalls.

 Contemporary travel relies heavily on digital tools for planning, navigation, and communication.